Alternative to Thomson Reuters CoCounsel Tax

 FAQ

-They share a premise: AI-native tax research with answers tied back to primary authority.
+They share a premise: AI-assisted tax research with answers tied back to authority.
 The difference is the stack around it.
-CoCounsel Tax is the AI layer over Thomson Reuters' Checkpoint library, and it does more than research, including memo drafting, document generation, and agentic firm workflows. taxmcp.io is focused: fast, cited, primary-source research inside Claude or ChatGPT, sold standalone for a fraction of the cost.
+CoCounsel Tax is the AI layer over Thomson Reuters' Checkpoint library, and it does more than research, including memo drafting, document generation, and firm workflows. taxmcp.io focuses on primary-source research inside Claude or ChatGPT and is sold standalone.

-CoCounsel Tax pricing is quote-based and not published; because it's sold bundled with the full Checkpoint platform, the real number is a single platform-plus-AI subscription that typically lands well into the thousands per user per year. taxmcp.io is public and flat: free to start, $9/month for unlimited federal research, or $29/month with state tax codes.
-No contract.
+CoCounsel Tax pricing is quote-based and not published; it is sold with the full Checkpoint platform rather than as a research-only product. taxmcp.io has public pricing: free to start, $9/month for unlimited federal research, or $29/month with state tax codes.

-Quite a bit, and it's worth being honest about.
-CoCounsel Tax generates client-ready memos and deliverables, runs multi-step agentic workflows, integrates with the Thomson Reuters stack (UltraTax CS, ONESOURCE, SharePoint), and adds team collaboration like sharing and version control. taxmcp.io doesn't draft documents or run workflows.
-It answers research questions with linked citations, quickly and cheaply.
-If your daily work is primary-source lookups, that's the part you're overpaying for.
+Quite a bit.
+CoCounsel Tax generates client-ready memos and deliverables, runs multi-step workflows, integrates with the Thomson Reuters stack (UltraTax CS, ONESOURCE, SharePoint), and adds team collaboration such as sharing and version control. taxmcp.io does not draft documents or run workflows; it answers research questions with linked citations.

 Get Started Free